loco-choco/ProbeGrappleMod/README.md

 # Probe Grap(p)le Mod v.1.1.1
 Mod for the Alpha Outer Wilds version 1.2 that adds a grapple rope to the game

-### How do I install it?

-0. Follow instalation of [DIMOWA](https://github.com/ShoosGun/DIMOWA) if you haven't already.
-1. Download the dll from one of the [releases](https://github.com/ShoosGun/ProbeGrapleMod/releases).
-2. Place the dll from the mod in the `mods` folder.
-3. Place the `assets` folder in the `\OuterWilds_Alpha_1_2_Data\` folder, if one already exists merge them together
-4. Run the installer.

-### How do I uninstall it?

-Using [DIMOWA](https://github.com/ShoosGun/DIMOWA), select the uninstall option.

 ### What it does?

 It gives the player a new equipment to use: a *grappling rope*, it acts like a long rubber band and can have its size increased and decreased